 Also, relative contraindications include morbid obesity, extensive prior abdominal or pelvic surgery, ascites, pregnancy, severe chronic obstructive pulmonary disease (COPD), and severe cardiac arrhythmias or heart disease.

 Complications are decreased in experienced surgeons who perform laparoscopy on a routine basis.
 The estimated complication rate of laparoscopic surgery is less than 5%.
 The associated mortality rate is about 0.3% and conversion rate was 1-5%.
-Risks of surgery include bleeding, infection, injury to adjacent organ such as liver, bowel, spleen or pancreas, as well as possible conversion to open surgery.
-Conversion to open surgery might be necessary to safely complete the planned procedure, which occurs < 5% in experienced hands.
+Risks of surgery include bleeding, infection, injury to adjacent organs, as well as possible conversion to open surgery.
+Conversion to open surgery may be necessary to safely complete the planned procedure, which occurs < 5% in experienced hands.